- Early Intervention Services (EI)

 Early Intervention Services (EI)

-Early Intervention Services provides developmental supports and services to children birth to four (4) years of age who have either a significant developmental delay or a diagnosed condition that has a high probability of resulting in a developmental delay and are determined to be eligible for the program.
+Early Intervention Services provides developmental supports and services to children birth to three (3) years of age* who have either a significant developmental delay or a diagnosed condition that has a high probability of resulting in a developmental delay and are determined to be eligible for the program.

 Targeted Case Management (TCM) Services are provided through the Community Centered Boards (CCB) for children actively enrolled in Early Intervention Services program and Health First Colorado (Colorado's Medicaid program).